HoloLens application PickAR promises to save e-tailers millions.

 But a team of students from Georgia Tech believe they can make that manual process a whole lot more efficient: They developed an application called PickAR, which promises to dramatically streamline that process by using HoloLens Mixed Reality technology.Oculogx has attracted attention from major retailers like Walmart Click To Tweet

-Their company – called Oculogx – has already attracted attention from major retailers such as Walmart, and were the runners up in this year’s Imagine Cup, Microsoft’s global student technology entrepreneurship competition.The team were runners-up in this year's Microsoft Imagine Cup competition Click To Tweet The app combines features such as hands-free barcode scanning and navigation Click To Tweet
+Their company – called Oculogx – has already attracted attention from major retailers such as Walmart, and were the runners up in this year’s Imagine Cup, Microsoft’s global student technology entrepreneurship competition.The team were runners-up in Microsoft's Imagine Cup competition Click To Tweet The features hands-free barcode scanning and navigation Click To Tweet

 The app combines features such as GPS-style mapping and path planning, head-mounted barcode scanning and checklist management into a single hands-free interface.
 This leaves a warehouse pickers free to use both hands to handle the actual items he needs to pick up, as opposed to managing handheld instruments like a handheld barcode scanner and a clipboard with a checklist.